KDAB/cxx-qt/book/src/bridge/traits.md

 # Traits

-Traits can be implemented (or in some cases negated) inside the [`#[cxx_qt::bridge]`](../bridge/index.md) similarly to [explicit shim trait impls](https://cxx.rs/extern-c++.html#explicit-shim-trait-impls) in CXX.
+CXX-Qt uses multiple traits to cleanly encode its behavior and supported features into Rusts type system.

-Except instead of the `T` being a generic it is the struct the trait is implemented for.
+Some of these traits use a special syntax inside the [`#[cxx_qt::bridge]`](../bridge/index.md) similarly to [explicit shim trait impls](https://cxx.rs/extern-c++.html#explicit-shim-trait-impls) in CXX.
-This is because some traits themselves require generics.
+Depending on the trait, this either tells CXX-Qt that it should automatically implement the trait, or that it should use an existing trait implementation for code generation.

 ```rust,ignore
 impl UniquePtr<A> {} // explicit CXX trait implementation of UniquePtr for A